cryptocopycats/awesome-cryptokitties-bubble/README.md

 - 2017 Nov/23 - CryptoKitties closed beta starts; one of the top three most active Ethereum contracts within three hours
 - 2017 Nov/28 - CryptoKitties it's official; open to the public - let's wecome everyon to collect, buy, sell, and breed digital cartoon cats on the blockchain
 - 2017 Nov/28 - $4_700 USD kitty sold on day of launch
-- 2017 [Nov/30](https://twitter.com/CryptoKitties/status/936349761644273664) - 873 users with an average of 15 kitties each; 19_264 CryptoKitties created or bred; over 120 ETH (~$51_000) in transcations within 1 week; 3.5% of ALL Ethereum transactions (2nd contract on the blockchain)
+- 2017 Nov/30 - 873 users with an average of 15 kitties each; 19_264 CryptoKitties created or bred; over 120 ETH (~$51_000) in transcations within 1 week; 3.5% of ALL Ethereum transactions (2nd contract on the blockchain)  <!-- source: https://twitter.com/CryptoKitties/status/936349761644273664 -->
 - 2017 Dec/2  - Highest selling cat - Kitty #1 (Gen 0, Genesis Exclusive) - sold for Ξ 246.9255 ETH (~$114_481.59)
 - 2017 Dec/5  - ~60k registered users; over $5M USD in transactions; CryptoKitties accounts for ~25% of world-wide Ethereum traffic
 - 2017 Dec/6  - Celebrating 100 000 CryptoKitties  <!-- check date? add tweet -->